 Critical issues of media, culture and creative cities

 This course will provide an overview of some of the critical issues of media, culture, and creative cities.
 The purpose is to shed light on specific expressions of far-reaching concerns in our media-driven world.
-We do so by drawing on key concepts and empirical findings from the social sciences and other disciplines.
+We do so by drawing on key concepts and empirical findings from the social sciences and related disciplines.

 Course learning outcomes